jimFalkenstine/CoasterCountsAPI/README.md

 **Read and parse an external file (such as JSON or CSV) into your application and display some data from that in your app**

-On lines 6 - 15 of coasterRepo.js, the get method of the coasterRepo object reads and parses the coasters.json file.
+On lines 6 - 15 of coasterRepo.js, the get method of the coasterRepo object reads and parses the coasters.json file that is located in the assets folder.

 **Retrieve data from an external API and display data in your app (such as with fetch() or with AJAX)**

-The async function getSingleCoaster() in the scripts.js file of the CoasterCounts website uses fetch() to retrieve coaster data.
+The async function getSingleCoaster() in the scripts.js file in the javascripts folder of the CoasterCountsWebsite folder uses fetch() to retrieves coaster data from the CoasterCounts API located at localhost:5000/api/.

 **Implement a log that records errors, invalid inputs, or other important events and writes them to a text file**

 The logRepo object in logRepo.js has a write method that logs exceptions to a log.txt file.
+For example, if you change the name of coasters.json file on line 3 of the coasterRepo.js file, an Internal Server error should be recored in the log.txt file in the logs folder.

 **Create a web server with at least one route and connect to it from your application using ExpressJS**